 It is anticipated the majority of agencies within the State, particularly in the General Government sector do not borrow funds in the market.
-Instead they receive appropriations from the Crown and where the Crown needs additional funding, Treasury Corporation (TCorp) will go to market to obtain these funds.
+Instead they receive appropriations from the Crown in right of the State of New South Wales ("Crown") and where the Crown needs additional funding, Treasury Corporation (TCorp) will go to market to obtain these funds.